 Beginning in 167 BCE, the Jews of Judea rose up in revolt against the oppression of King Antiochus IV Epiphanes of the Seleucid Empire.
 The military leader of the first phase of the revolt was Judah the Maccabee, the eldest son of the priest Mattityahu (Mattathias).
 In the autumn of 164, Judah and his followers were able to capture the Temple in Jerusalem, which had been turned into a pagan shrine.
 They cleansed it and rededicated it to Israel’s God.
 This event was observed in an eight-day celebration, which was patterned on Sukkot, the autumn festival of huts.
 Much later rabbinic tradition ascribes the length of the festival to a miraculous small amount of oil that burned for eight days.

 Much of the activity of Hanukkah takes place at home.
-Central to the holiday is the lighting of the hanukkiah, an eight-branched candelabrum to which one candle is added on each day of the holiday until it is ablaze with light on the eighth day.
-(The Hanukkiah is also referred to–erroneously–as a Hanukkah menorah, but a true menorah has a total of only seven branches).
+Central to the holiday is the lighting of the hanukkiah or menorah, an eight-branched candelabrum to which one candle is added on each night of the holiday until it is ablaze with light on the eighth night.
 In commemoration of the legendary cruse of oil, it is traditional to eat foods fried in oil.
 The most familiar Hanukkah foods are the European (Ashkenazi) potato pancakes, or latkes, and the Israeli favorite, jelly donuts, or sufganiyot.
 The tradition developed in Europe to give small amounts of money as well as nuts and raisins to children at this time.
 Under the influence of Christmas, which takes place around the same time of year, Hanukkah has evolved into the central gift-giving holiday in the Jewish calendar in the Western world.